 -

-Q: What age is "A Year of Wonder" for?
-Can I use it with multiple children?
+What age is "A Year of Wonder" for?

-A: "A Year of Wonder" is lovingly designed for children ages 3-7.
-At the heart of every core experience are our Explorers (ages 3-4) and Voyagers (ages 5-7) variations.
-This makes the curriculum perfect for family-style learning, allowing you to teach your children together, beautifully and without stress.
+"A Year of Wonder" is lovingly designed for children ages 3–6+.
+At the heart of every core experience are our three learning levels: Explorers (3–4), Pathfinders (4–5), and Voyagers (5–6+).
+This makes the curriculum perfect for family-style learning, allowing you to teach multiple children together at the same table without the stress of separate planners.

-Q: How many units are included and how long will this last?
+How many units are included and how long do they last?

-A: "A Year of Wonder" includes 12 core monthly units, organized into seasonally-aligned quarters.
-It also includes 6 additional "Wonder Elective" units (like Little Chefs and Little Artists) that you can sprinkle in during holiday breaks or use to create a light and joyful summer term.
-It provides more than enough material for a rich, full homeschool year.
+"A Year of Wonder" includes 12 monthly units designed to follow the natural rhythm of the seasons.
+As a Founding Member, you also receive our "Wonder-Full Electives" (like Little Gardeners and Little Chefs) that you can sprinkle in during holiday breaks or use to create a light and joyful summer rhythm.